-The accounting policies of the Company are set forth in Note 1 to the Consolidated Financial Statements contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
-There has not been a material change to the Company's accounting policies since that report.
+The accounting policies of the Company are set forth in Note 1, Summary of Significant Accounting Policies, of the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+There has not been a material change to the Company's accounting policies since that report, except as noted below.